Listen to this story

-Upon moving back to the Midwest, I noticed a huge difference in how the coffee tasted.
-Sure, that probably made me an instant coffee-snob.
-But I couldn’t help but balk at the bitter and/or burned taste that accompanied every cup — at Starbucks or even our local chain.
+Upon moving back to the Midwest, I tried Starbucks and our local coffee chain, but I noticed a huge difference in taste.
+Sure, that probably made me a coffee snob.
+Still, I couldn’t help but balk at the bitter and burned taste that accompanied every cup.

 The chemistry of coffee

-As it turns out, there was a very good reason for this.
-To understand, we first have to know that — broadly speaking — there are three different types of roasts: light, medium, and dark.
+As it turns out, there was a good reason for my sudden aversion to the beverage I had grown to love in Costa Rica.
+See, broadly speaking, there are three different types of roasts: light, medium, and dark.

 Dark roast is far and away the most common in the United States.
-For many, it’s all we’ve ever tasted.
+For many of us, it’s all we’ve ever tasted.
 We associate dark roast with a “strong coffee” that has lots of caffeine.
-In reality, light roast has more caffeine in it — but that’s another topic for a future post.
+In reality, light roast has more caffeine — but that’s another topic for another coffee teardown.

 When we roast our coffee at El Toledo, we demonstrate to tourists how the beans change over the course of just a few minutes of cooking, and what those few minutes means for the taste that ends up in the cup.
-In the picture below, each group was taken out at one minute intervals, beginning fifteen minutes into the roasting process.
+In the picture below, each group was taken out at one-minute intervals, beginning 15 minutes into the roasting process.

-- In light roast form, the flavors present are more fruity and acidic.
-That’s because the coffee cherry that the beans come from are fruity and acidic.
+- In a light roast, the flavors are more fruity and acidic.
+That’s because the coffee cherries that the beans come from are fruity and acidic.

-- In a medium roast, the coffee tastes more balance and sweet.
-That’s primarily because the glucose present has heated up and been activated, but it hasn’t been burned away yet.
+- In a medium roast, the coffee tastes more balanced and sweet.
+That’s primarily because the glucose has been heated up and activated, but it also hasn’t burned away yet.

-When you have a light roast, there’s a huge difference in the taste of quality of high- and low-quality beans.
-High quality beans are those grown with lots of shade, at high altitudes, and in diverse ecosystems that allow the beans to mature slowly.
+With a light roast, there’s a huge difference in the taste of high- and low-quality beans.
+High-quality beans are those grown with lots of shade, at high altitudes, and in diverse ecosystems that allow the beans to mature slowly.
 They have much more flavor.

 Low-quality beans are usually from low-lying farms that have little shade or diversity.
-They mature very fast, and don’t have the opportunity to absorb the tastes and flavors of the fruit they come from.
+They mature very fast, and lack the opportunity to absorb the flavors of the fruit they come from.
 Abject sourness is usually the result.

-But there’s a catch, high-quality beans have lower yields, due to the time and diversity (read: space for other plants) necessary.
-Low-quality beans can be produced en mass.
+But high-quality beans have lower yields, due to the time and diversity (space for other plants) necessary to grow them.
+Low-quality beans can be produced en masse.

-As beans get roasted more and more, the difference in taste between high- and low-quality disappears.
+As beans are roasted longer, the difference in taste between high and low quality disappears.

-However, if you both order it extremely well done (dark roast), they start to taste much the same.
+However, if you order both extremely well done (dark roast), they will start to taste much the same.
 Burned meat tastes like burned meat — no matter the quality.

 The same is true for coffee.

-To prove my point, here’s another reason that bitter, burned coffee is so favored at all major chains: it’s the only way to guarantee uniformity.
+Here’s the less insidious reason that bitter, burned coffee is favored by every major chain: It’s the only way to guarantee uniformity.